gdewael/bio-attention/README.md

 ## Install
-Since PyTorch is a dependency of `h5torch`, we recommend [installing PyTorch](https://pytorch.org/get-started/locally/) independently first, as your system may require a specific version (e.g. CUDA drivers).
+Since PyTorch is a dependency of `bio-attention`, we recommend [installing PyTorch](https://pytorch.org/get-started/locally/) independently first, as your system may require a specific version (e.g. CUDA drivers).

-After PyTorch installation, `h5torch` can be installed using `pip`
+After PyTorch installation, `bio-attention` can be installed using `pip`
 ```bash
 pip install bio-attention
 ```